ashishmanjusoni/cpp-algorithms/README.md

 | Average Case | O(n^2) |

 ### algo::selection_sort
+> Education purpose only, no use in real world
 ```
 template<typename RandomIter, typename Compare> void selection_sort(RandomIter begin,RandomIter end,Compare cmp)
 ```
+Find the smallest element in the list by comparing from range i+1 to n-1, swap their values (i) and (smallest_index_value) if needed.
+It took less number of swapping as compare to bubble and linear sort.
 Sort the given element from range [begin,end).
 The collection should randomly accessible such as array, vector etc.

 ##### Time Complexity